Differences between directors and managers

 People also become directors because their personality inclines towards being their own boss or exercising decisive control in an organisation.
 Reaching such a position is itself one of the rewards directors strive for.

-The following table sums up the key differences between directors and managers.
+The following sums up the key differences between directors and managers.

 It is the board of directors who must provide the intrinsic leadership and direction at the top of the organisation; establish and maintain its vision, mission and values.